w5xd/WWVBclock/ReadMe.md

 has a calculated lifetime of many years.

 <h2>Operation</h2>
-Plug in the 5VDC and within a few hours the clock should set itself to WWVB.
+<p>Plug in the 5VDC and within a few hours the clock should set itself to WWVB.
-If the power source is above about 5.5 Volts, the clock will not come on at all.
+If the power source is above about 5.5 Volts, the clock will not come on at all.</p>
-Use the right button ("Hold for menu") to change settings like time zone, whether your location observes Daylight Savings time, and the brightness of the the LED projection.
-You may use the left button ("Hold to set Time") to adjust the time, but the clock will override any such changes the next time it receives a WWVB signal.
+<p>Use the right button ("Hold for menu") to change settings like time zone,
+whether your location observes Daylight Savings time, and the brightness of the the LED projection.
+You may use the left button ("Hold to set Time") to adjust the time, but the clock will override any such changes the next time it receives a WWVB signal.</p>

-The base can be rotated as much as about 90 degrees which allows some flexibility orienting its 60KHz antenna.
-One of the two arrows on the base under the "WWVB" letters should point as close as possible to the direction of Ft.
+<p>The base can be rotated as much as about 90 degrees which allows
+ some flexibility orienting its 60KHz antenna.
+One of the two arrows on the base under the "WWVB" letters should point as closely as possible to the direction of Ft.
 Collins, Colorado.
 The antenna orientation to avoid is a 90 degree offset of the arrows from Ft.
-Collins.
+Collins. </p>

-The projection system, which points not quite straight up, focuses adequately on a ceiling from about 4 feet out to about 8 feet away.
-The LED projection is only bright enough to be visible in a darkened room
+<p>The projection system, which points not quite straight up, focuses adequately on a ceiling from about 4 feet out
+to about 8 feet away.
+The LED projection is only bright enough to be visible in a darkened room</p>
 <h2>Parts</h2>
 The parts available from Mouser are in <a href='PartsList.pdf'>PartsList.pdf</a> and
 <a href='PartsList.xls'>PartsList.xls</a>.